 The recent growing prominence of Warehouse Execution Systems has especially muddied that waters, as it is a newer type of solution than the other two categories and therefore is less well understood.
 Adding to the challenge, the specific capabilities range widely across WES vendors, and there is clearly some potential overlap between WES and both WMS and WCS solutions.

 Let’s start with Warehouse Management Systems, which provide inventory visibility and control within the four walls of a DC, and also direct the work to receive, put away, pick, replenish, pack and ship that inventory for customer orders, among other functions.

-Within the WMS universe there are significant variations, from sophisticated systems that can cost $1 million or more to acquire and implement for large and/or complex facilities to much more limited systems for simpler DC operations that require less advanced capabilities.
+Within the WMS universe, there are significant variations, from sophisticated systems that can cost $1 million or more to acquire and implement for large and/or complex facilities to much more limited systems for simpler DC operations that require less advanced capabilities.

-Warehouse Control Systems, by contrast, refer to software that manages the movement of goods across various types of materials handling equipment system deployed in a DC.
+Warehouse Control Systems, by contrast, refers to software that manages the movement of goods across various types of materials handling equipment system deployed in a DC.
 Most commonly, this involves conveyor movement of cartons/totes from “pick modules” on to sortation systems of one kind or another, but these handling systems can take many forms, such as mini-load Automated Storage and Retrieval Systems (AS/RS) and so-called “shuttle” systems, among many types of technologies.

-In a conveyor system context, the WCS directs the movement of the belts and rollers when needed, and manages activities such as carton induction, merges, sortation/diverts and other carton/tote conveyor transport processes.
+In a conveyor system context, the WCS directs the movement of the belts and rollers when needed, and manages activities such as carton induction, merges, sortation/diverts, and other carton/tote conveyor transport processes.

 But it doesn’t always work that way.
 In some cases, the WCS takes on some portion of the logical decision-making.
 This can happen for several reasons: